TOSIT-IO/ranger-fork/tdp/README.md

 # TDP Ranger Notes

-The version 1.2.1-SNAPSHOT of Apache Ranger is based on the `ranger-1.2` tag of the Apache [repository](https://github.com/apache/ranger/tree/ranger-1.2).
+The version 2.0.0-1.0 of Apache Ranger is based on the `ranger-2.0` branch [repository](https://github.com/apache/ranger/tree/ranger-2.0).

 ## Jenkinfile